Cabarrus County, North Carolina: NASCAR

-Self-branded as the Center of American Motorsports, Cabarrus County is rich in NASCAR history.

-The western part of the county is home to a large racing complex in Concord, including Charlotte Motor Speedway, which hosts two NASCAR Cup Series events a year on two different layouts, The Dirt Track at Charlotte Motor Speedway, and zMAX Dragway, which now hosts the NHRA Full Throttle Drag Racing Series twice a year.
+The western part of the county is home to a large racing complex in Concord, including Charlotte Motor Speedway, which hosts two NASCAR top-three series events a year on two different layouts.
+The Dirt Track at Charlotte Motor Speedway, and zMAX Dragway, which now hosts the NHRA Full Throttle Drag Racing Series twice a year.
 Concord Speedway (formerly Concord Motorsport Park), located southeast of Concord in Midland, hosts weekly NASCAR Whelen All-American Series races in the early spring through fall.

-The county is also home to several major race shops, including Hendrick Motorsports, Roush Fenway Racing, Richard Petty Motorsports, and Trackhouse Racing in Concord, Stewart-Haas Racing in Kannapolis, and JTG Daugherty Racing and Wood Brothers Racing in Harrisburg.
+The county is also home to several major race shops, including Hendrick Motorsports, RFK Racing, Legacy Motor Club, and Trackhouse Racing in Concord, Haas Factory Team in Kannapolis, and Hyak Motorsports and Wood Brothers Racing in Harrisburg.

 A state of the art and first of its kind wind tunnel, Windshear, opened July 18, 2008, in Concord.
 It offers aerodynamic testing facilities to NASCAR and Formula One racing teams and automobile manufacturers.